Amy Hoy

 Alexandria Ocasio-Cortez

-American politician and activist; U.S. Representative for New York's 14th congressional district since 2019.
-Progressive leader, co-author of the Green New Deal resolution, member of the 'Squad' and Democratic Socialists of America.
+American politician and activist; U.S. Representative for New York's 14th district since 2019; progressive leader, member of the Democratic Socialists of America and the 'Squad'.

 Mark Fischbach